 - No additional Formotus software, server or maintenance charges of any kind

-For customers who use our platform to create custom mobile solutions without coding, this is the only cost.
-When customers choose to have Formotus or one of our partners create the solution, that typically is just a small fraction of the cost of coded app development.
+For customers who use our code-free tools to create custom mobile solutions, this is the only cost.
+Even when customers choose to engage Formotus or one of our partners create the solution, that typically amounts to just a small fraction of the cost of coded app development.